Search Results for

 Step 2: Configure the workflow for job processing

-The workflow definition for CwDm Sample SalesInvoice Generate Batches should look like below:
+The workflow definition for CwDm Sample SalesInvoice Generate Batches should look like the following:

 image-20231213220654730